smizell/graphablejson-js/README.md

   }
 }

-await queries.rawShape({
+const result = await queries.rawShape({
   document,
   query
 });
 ```

-Each property will be a generator to allow for one or many values
+Each property will be a generator to allow for one or many values.